-An approved Interchange Justification Report (IJR) for Exit 81 is will be included in Attachment B. If a Proposer's design, through an approved ATC only, requires a revised IJR, the Proposer is fully responsible for justifying these changes and obtaining SCDOT and FHWA approval.
+An approved Interchange Justification Report (IJR) for Exit 81 is will be included in Attachment B. If a Proposer's design, through an approved ATC only, requires a revised IJR, the Proposer is fully responsible for justifying these changes, making necessary revisions, and obtaining SCDOT and FHWA approval.